rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Git submodules play a major part in Cutter.
 This, because Cutter is powered
-by radare2, its parent project, and it tries to stay up-to-date with its
+by Rizin, its parent project, and it tries to stay up-to-date with its
 recent version, which allows us to implement new features, and enjoy bug
-fixes and performance improvements on radare2.
+fixes and performance improvements on Rizin.
 Often, we need to update
-the radare2 submodule or the others, to push their most recent
+the Rizin submodule or the others, to push their most recent
 version to Cutter.

 You can view the list of all the submodules from the cutter root folder with: